micmejia/bible-dump/NKJV/Jeremiah/Jer 6.md

 They will lay hold on bow and spear; They _are_ cruel and have no mercy; Their voice roars like the sea; And they ride on horses, As men of war set in array against you, O daughter of Zion."

 ###### 24
 We have heard the report of it; Our hands grow feeble.
-Anguish has taken hold of us, Pain as of a woman in [^e]labor.
+Anguish has taken hold of us, Pain as of a woman in labor.

 ###### 25
 Do not go out into the field, Nor walk by the way.
 Because of the sword of the enemy, Fear _is_ on every side.